 Call For Nominations

-Nominations are being accepted for the Community Partnership Award, Leo E. Morton Community Service Award, and the Vision Forward Award.
+Nominations are closed for the 2024 Community Partnership Award, Leo E. Morton Community Service Award, and the Vision Forward Award.
 For more information, contact Joe Constantino at constantinoj@umkc.edu.

 UMKC Trustees Community Engagement Awards